Putting your grill away for winter? Not so fast! Follow these tips to keep the grill going all season.

 Be patient.
-When it’s cold, and especially if it’s windy, it’s going to take a bit longer to heat up your grill and it will have to work harder to maintain the heat.
-Be patient, plan for longer cooking times, and be sure to have plenty of fuel on hand.
+When it’s cold, and especially if it’s windy, it will take your grill longer to heat up.
+And once it’s hot, it will work harder to maintain it’s heat.
+But that doesn’t have to stop you from grilling.
+Be patient, plan for longer cooking times, and make sure you have plenty of fuel on hand.

 Grill with the lid closed.
-While our friends over at AmazingRibs.com debunked the myth that “if you’re lookin’, you ain’t cookin’,” they make it clear that leaving the lid open for more than a minute in cold weather will sap the heat from inside of your grill.
+Our friends over at AmazingRibs.com have debunked the myth that ‘if you’re lookin’, you ain’t cookin’, but they make it clear that leaving the lid open for over a minute in cold weather will sap the heat from inside of your grill.

-Have a grill light on hand.
-The days are shorter in the winter, and it’s usually dark well before dinner is ready.
+Keep a grill light nearby.
+The winter days are short and it’s usually dark well before dinner is ready.
 Invest in a grill light, and attach it to your grill right before you start cooking.
-When you’re done, store the light indoors; the LED light can handle the cold, but batteries can’t.
+When you’re done, store the light indoors; the LED light can handle the cold, but it’s batteries can’t.

-Cover your grill.
-Take the time to cover your grill with a properly-fitting cover.
-It’s a better way to remove all the snow and expose a snow free grill.
+Cover your grill with a properly-fitting cover.
+It’s a great way to remove all the snow and expose a snow-free grill.
 Otherwise, you have to wait for the ice and snow to melt off — and exposure to the elements can shorten your grill’s lifespan!

 Grill indoors or in your garage.
-Bottom line: gas and open flames indoors is dangerous.
+Bottom line: gas and open flames indoors are dangerous.
 Grills produce exhaust that is dangerous in enclosed spaces.

 Leave your grill uncovered all winter.
 Not only can rain and snow cause rust, but your control knobs can fill with water and freeze solid.
 If they can’t turn, you can’t turn the gas on and you may have to replace the knobs in the spring if the ice expands and cracks them.